ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 Follow these instrutions to restore the backup.

-* Stop the MySQL container
+* Stop the MySQL container, by reducing the number of pods to 0
 ```
 kubectl scale --replicas=0 deploy/inventory-mysql
 ```